CodeYourFuture/syllabus-archive/node-db/week-13/api-workshop.md

 # Step 5 - Routing

 At the moment our server only does one thing.
-When it receives a request from the `/` endpoint, it sends back the same response: "Yay Node Girls!".
+When it receives a request from the `/` endpoint, it sends back the same response: "Hello CYF class 3!".

 > Try typing http://localhost:3000/nodegirls and see what happens.